 2. No excuses.
 You don’t have to tell them you’re too busy or you’re not really dating right now or you have a boyfriend.
 You’re not interested in a date and THAT’S ENOUGH.
 We want to give them this because it feels like you’re sparing their feelings, but what they hear instead is “But if I WASN’T busy/not dating/in a relationship then the answer would be yes!!!”
 Obviously if you do have a boyfriend you can just say “I’m not interested I have a boyfriend” or a more passive aggressive “Sure!
 I’ll bring my boyfriend.
 What time?”
 I think telling a white lie about a fictional boyfriend is unnecessary.

 3. Don’t say you’re sorry.
 First of all, you shouldn’t be sorry.
 You don’t have to make yourself available to every man that’s interested in you.
 You also don’t need to show them pity.
 We want to say “sorry” to be polite, but remember you did nothing wrong so there is no reason to apologize!

 4. “No” is the end of a conversation not the beginning of a negotiation.
 After you’ve said you’re not interested a guy will likely be embarrassed and might respond “I wasn’t asking you on a date!
 I just wanted to hang out (as friends).”
 This is the part where you can stop responding.
 They asked, you answered, the end.
 If they press on and try to sell it under the guise of just wanting to casually chat or talk about your career or whatever you still have the choice of not responding because you do not owe them anything.

-I hope these tips help you become more assertive and avoid being on dates or “not a date”s.
-I’ve been on these dates before out of politeness or because they basically bullied me and they never end well.
+I hope these tips help you become more assertive and avoid being on dates or “Not a Date(s)” I’ve been on these dates before when I was trying to be polite or because they basically bullied me and they never end well.
 Opt-out of a date right away and save yourself time, energy, awkward feelings, and being uncomfortable.